soif/countdown/README.md

 * type: boolean
 * default: false

-Set it `true` to update the date number per one tenth second.
+Set it to `true` to update the date number per one tenth second.

 #### end